George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Recent Performances

-- In last week's outing against the Packers, Kittle totaled 63 yards on four receptions (averaging 15.8 yards per grab).
+- In last week's matchup with the Packers, Kittle caught four passes for 63 yards (15.8 yards per reception).

-- Over his last three outings, Kittle has put up 30.3 yards per game, hauling in 10 passes on 16 targets.
+- Kittle put up 91 yards (on 10 catches) over his last three games.
+He was targeted 16 times, and averaged 30.3 yards per game.

 Kittle's San Francisco Teammates